NeighborTechs

 WiFi Keeps Disconnecting?
 Here's How to Fix It in 2026

 Nothing is more frustrating than WiFi that drops out during a video call or while you're trying to work.
-Here's what causes it and how to fix it.
+We get calls about unreliable WiFi every single day, and the good news is that most problems have simple fixes.
+Here's a comprehensive walkthrough of what causes WiFi disconnections and how to solve them permanently.

 Check Your Router Placement

-Your router should be centrally located, elevated, and away from walls, microwaves, and baby monitors.
-WiFi signals weaken with every wall they pass through.
+Your router should be centrally located, elevated (on a shelf or mounted on a wall), and away from walls, microwaves, baby monitors, and cordless phones.
+WiFi signals weaken with every wall they pass through, and certain materials like concrete, brick, and metal block signals almost entirely.

 Restart Your Router (The Right Way)

 Unplug your router for 30 seconds, then plug it back in.
-This clears the memory and reassigns channels.
+This clears the memory, reassigns channels, and resets any processes that may have crashed.
 Most routers should be restarted at least once a month.
+Some ISP-provided routers have known memory leak issues that cause gradual slowdowns — restarting fixes this temporarily.

 Too Many Devices on One Network